-The West Coast Climate and Materials Management Forum is an EPA-convened collaboration of state, local, and tribal governments that develop ways to institutionalize sustainable materials management practices.
+The West Coast Climate and Materials Management Forum is a collaboration of state, local, and tribal governments that develop ways to institutionalize sustainable materials management practices.
 We identify and share effective greenhouse gas emission reduction strategies that also improve the way communities source, use, and recover materials.
 By working together across jurisdictions and disciplines, we demonstrate effective ways for communities to reduce greenhouse gas emissions throughout the life cycle of materials.

 Learn more HERE with our fact sheet!